-With the holidays quickly approaching, you may be readying your home to host family or friends for an extended period of time.
-Amidst the cleaning and meal preparations, don’t fail to remember to give some attention to your home’s plumbing system to curb probable holiday plumbing nightmares.
+With the holidays quickly approaching, you may be getting your home ready to host family or friends for an extended period of time.
+Amid the cleaning and meal preparations, don’t fail to remember to give some attention to your home’s plumbing system to curb probable holiday plumbing nightmares.
 Correct known issues now to evade dealing with that uncomfortable plumbing emergency with a house full of guests.
 If you know you have a clogged toilet or drain, garbage disposal issues or a water heater that won’t perform efficiently, have those concerns addressed by a professional plumber before your guests arrive.

 It’s essential to understand that your garbage disposal can only handle so much, and in many cases, it can’t handle many different types of foods and liquids.
 Consider what you’re putting in your garbage disposal and don’t use it as a trash can after the big holiday meal is ended.
 Food items that should not be sent through the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
-These types of items are difficult for the disposal blades to grind up and create blockages in your drains.
+These types of items are hard for the disposal blades to grind up and cause blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 780-800-9047 if you’ve discovered any last minute plumbing issues that you would rather not put on your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 780-800-9047 if you’ve found any last minute plumbing issues that you would rather not put on your holiday guests!